Inside: Tips for styling a rustic bookshelf to get the modern farmhouse decor vibe! Plus, details on this incredible, inexpensive farmhouse bookcase!

 - Mix your finishes – I like to use a few ceramics, clear glass, natural fibres, and living fibres on all my display shelves.

 - Reflective surfaces make everything feel more grand – mirrors, reflective lamps and candles when used sparingly are an excellent way to boost the style on any display shelf.

 As you can see, the current plan is to have it house our ‘adult’ things – books, baskets, pictures and mementos.
-In fact, Dan’s record collection even fits on this shelf!
-But my grand plan, down the line, is to transition the bottom shelves into storage for Froggy’s living room toys.
 I have no doubt that even if I try and try, I will not be able to stop the toys from creeping into every room – so I might as well embrace it and find space for them now, right?

 Here are some other posts you might like